NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsE.clean.rst

-You cannot plug QL EPROM cartridges into the various other computers which now support QL software, which would normally make some software which contains part of its code on EPROM, unuseable.
+You cannot plug QL EPROM cartridges into the various other computers which now support QL software, which would normally make some software which contains part of its code on EPROM, unusable.
 In order that you can use such software on other computers, you need to create a file on an original QL containing an image of the EPROM cartridge plugged into the QL's ROM port.
 To do this, use the command::